SignalK/SensESP/docs/pages/tutorials/arduino_style/index.md

 # Mix and Match SensESP with Arduino Style Code

-While the ReactESP and SensESP features such as the reactions and the producers, consumers and transforms are very powerful, they are not for everyone.
+While the ReactESP and SensESP features such as the events and the producers, consumers and transforms are very powerful, they are not for everyone.
 This tutorial shows how to use SensESP to only deal with the Signal K networking, and use Arduino-style code to handle the rest.

 After reading this tutorial, you should be able to use SensESP together with existing Arduino style code examples.
 SensESP will take care of initializing the WiFi and the Signal K connection, and you can use the Arduino style code to read sensors and send data to Signal K.